-In Florida, STOP PAYMENTS - The rules in this section cover stopping payment of items such as checks and drafts.
+In New Mexico and Oklahoma, STOP PAYMENTS - The rules in this section cover stopping payment of items such as checks and drafts.
 Rules for stopping payment of other types of transfers of funds, such as consumer electronic fund transfers, may be established by law or our policy.
 If we have not disclosed these rules to you elsewhere, you may ask us about those rules.

 We may accept an order to stop payment on any item from any one of you.
-You must make any stop-payment order in the manner required by law, it must be made in a signed and dated writing, and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
+You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
 Because the most effective way for us to execute a stop-payment order is by using an automated process, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.
 You may stop payment on any item drawn on your account whether you sign the item or not.
-Your stop-payment order is effective for six months.
-Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
+In general, your stop-payment order - whether we receive it orally, in writing, or by another type of record - will be effective for six months.
+We will send you confirmation - either in writing or by another type of record - of your stop-payment order which will include the date on which your stop-payment order will lapse.
+(Generally, a "record" is information that is stored in such a way that it can be retrieved and can be heard or read and understood.)
+We may rely on the information in that confirmation unless you notify us immediately of any errors.
 We are not obligated to notify you when a stop-payment order expires.
+However, you can prevent your stop-payment order from expiring by renewing your stop-payment order before the end of the six-month period.